pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

     don't.
 Trust me on this.

 In the code below, we've imported the Arcade library.
 If you run the code, yet again nothing will happen.
-We've loaded the arcade library, but we haven't *done* anything with it yet.
+We've loaded the Arcade library, but we haven't *done* anything with it yet.
 That's our next step.

 .. literalinclude:: import_arcade.py